mrjellis/bank-marketing/README.md

 # How to Run this Project

 1. The data are contained in csv format `/Data/bank-full.csv`
-  a) I loaded it into a postgre database for practice, feel free to just use the data from the file.
+*    I loaded it into a postgre database for practice, feel free to just use the data from the file.
 2. Run `/scripts/connect.py` this will run the data load.
 3. Open the Jupyter Notebook file `/Notebooks/Bank-Marketing-Project-EDA` to view the analysis performed on the data before the classification models were run.
 4. Run `/scripts/data-transformation.py` to clean the data into usable format.